 Session 10.
 Whole body integration

+Structural Integration can help address long-term pain or discomfort in the body.
 The human form has a natural relationship with gravity.
-We are born and live our entire lives in this force, and our bodies have evolved into mechanisms for coping with the stress of movement and action.
-This sense of balance in inherent in all of us, but is different for every body.
-What may work for a linebacker, may not work for a ballerina.
+We are born and live our entire lives in this force, and our bodies create coping mechanisms to deal with the force and stress of movement and action.
+There is a natural sense of balance in inherent in all of us, but that balance is different for each of us.
+Structural Integration helps each body find its way back to its natural balance.